nathanbrittin/PASS-CLI/README.md

 <!-- [![Build Status](https://img.shields.io/github/actions/workflow/status/YourUser/{PASS}-CLI/ci.yml)](https://github.com/YourUser/PASS-CLI/actions) [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE) [![Tests](https://img.shields.io/github/actions/workflow/status/YourUser/PASS-CLI/tests.yml?label=tests)](https://github.com/YourUser/PASS-CLI/actions) -->

 PASS-CLI (**P**airwise **A**nalyzer for **S**pectral **S**imilarity) is a fast, cross‑platform Rust command‑line tool for untargeted mass spectrometry data spectral similarity analysis.
 It computes pairwise similarity scores between all MS/MS spectra in a run and exports the resulting similarity matrix in CSV, TSV, or JSON formats.
+It can also generate an informative heatmap to visualize the similarities that were computed which can be exported as a PNG, SVG, or JPEG.

 ---